January 23 2018

 help!
 Let’s get started.

-Prayer should the first step in all that we do as
+Prayer should be the first step in all that we do as

 children of God.
 Prayer give us insight, courage, and wisdom because God

 already knows where we need to be, who we need to talk to, and what we need to say.

 Maybe you have a friend who is far from God and

 you’ve mentioned Jesus before and they rebuffed your attempt to share the